eejyin/eejyin.github.io/index.md

 <p>Previously, I completed my Master of Science in Electrical and Computer Engineering (ECE) at Indiana University-Purdue University Indianapolis (IUPUI) and obtained my Bachelor degree (B.Sc.) in Electrical and Electronic Engineering (EEE) at Bangladesh University of Engineering and Technology (BUET).  </p>

 <p>I love traveling and photography.
-Through my camera and lens, I capture the juxtaposition of nature, architecture, and humans as I travel through places and time. </p>
+Through my camera and lens, I capture the juxtaposition of nature, architecture, and humans as I travel through places and time. $$\LaTeX$$</p>
 </div>

-<h2 class="h1" style="color: rgb(1,92,171)" id="1about">About Me </h2>

-Hi!
-I'm Junjie Yin <a href="https://namedrop.io/junjieyin" title="Pronunciation" target="_blank"> <span class="icon-volume-medium"></span></a>.
-I am a PhD student in [Technology and Social Behavior (TSB)](http://tsb.northwestern.edu/), a joint Computer Science and Communication program at Northwestern University.
-I work with Prof. Anne Marie Piper and Prof. Darren Gergle.

-My research interest falls in the intersection of Human-Computer Interaction and Accessible Computing.
-In my research, I study and design tools to support computer-supported creative work for people with disabilities.
-Through interviews, observations, and content analysis, my work contributes new understanding of how accessibility unfolds at different stages of computer-supported content creation – from learning the tools to developing professional expertise – and the central role communities of disabled creators play in sustaining access in their skilled work.
-Drawing on these insights, I design and evaluate tools to scaffold accessible learning opportunities for disabled content creators.

-Previously, I completed my Master of Science in Electrical and Computer Engineering (ECE) at Indiana University-Purdue University Indianapolis (IUPUI) and obtained my Bachelor degree (B.Sc.) in Electrical and Electronic Engineering (EEE) at Bangladesh University of Engineering and Technology (BUET).

-I love traveling and photography.
-Through my camera and lens, I capture the juxtaposition of nature, architecture, and humans as I travel through places and time.

 ---